Canadian Income Tax Rates Are the Same for Sole Proprietors and Employed Individuals.

-As a business owner, you file your personal income tax return and pay the same amount of tax as any employed wage earner.
-Your business income, after deductions, is considered your annual wage, you report it as professional or business income.
-Canada has a progressive income tax, and the federal tax rate on personal income for 2013 tax year is as follows:
+If you’re self employed as a sole-proprietorship or partnership, you must file your personal income tax return and pay the same amount of tax as any employed wage earner.
+Your business income, after deductions, is considered your annual wage, you report it as professional or business income on a T2125 form.

 The definition of a business under Canadian tax law is “a profession, calling, trade, manufacture, undertaking of any kind whatever or an adventure or concern in the nature of trade.”
 It must be entered into with a reasonable expectation of turning a profit, and there must be evidence to that extent.
 The profit you generate from any activity is considered business income and must be declared.
 A business must also have a definite start date.
 You can deduct expenses against the profit as of this date.
 CRA reviews each business on its own merits when defining the business’s start date.